LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 This allows clauses for a predicate to be defined in several objects and/or categories.
 This is a directive that should be used with care.
-Support for this directive have been added to Logtalk primarily to support migration of Prolog module code.
-Spreading clauses for a predicate among several Logtalk entities can be handy in some cases but can also make your code difficult to understand.
+It's commonly used in the definition of :term:`hook predicates <hook predicate>`.
+Multifile predicates (and non-terminals) may also be declared dynamic using the same predicate (or non-terminal) notation (multifile predicates are static by default).

 Logtalk precludes using a multifile predicate for breaking object encapsulation by checking that the object (or category) declaring the predicate (using a scope directive) defines it also as multifile.
 This entity is said to contain the *primary declaration* for the multifile predicate.
-In addition, note that the ``multifile/1`` directive is mandatory when defining multifile predicates.
+Entities containing primary multifile predicate declarations must always be compiled before entities defining clauses for those multifile predicates.
+The Logtalk compiler will print a warning if the scope directive is missing.
+Note also that the ``multifile/1`` directive is mandatory when defining multifile predicates.

 Consider the following simple example: